-Let's say we own 200 shares currently trading at $110.
-We want to hedge our shares against future loss, but also in such a way that we can profit from a rise in share price as well.
+Let’s say we own 200 shares currently trading at $110.
+We want to hedge our shares against future loss, but also in such a way that we can still profit from a rise in share price as well.

-We observe the options delta for ATM $110 put options is -0.4200 and they cost $0.91 each.
+We observe the options delta for at-the-money $110 put options is -0.4200 and they cost $0.91 each.
 We also note from the list of options, that should the share price rise to $112, our put options will decrease in value to $0.28 each with a delta of -0.16.

 The delta of the shares themselves will of course, be 1.0000

 - Our 200 shares have a total delta of 2.0000 (2 x 1.0000)